 The confidential counsellor may keep the hard data for a maximum of 5 years.
 But personal and soft data won't be kept further than the necessary time for the procedure to reach an end, and for a maximum of 3 months after the closure of the case.

-13 BIS/ TIME LIMITS FOR BLOCKING AND ERASURE OF THE DIFFERENT CATEGORIES OF DATA (further to justified legitimate request from the data subject) (Please, specify the time limits for every category, if applicable)
+$13 \ \text{A}/$ $\,$ time limit to block/erase on justified legitimate request from the data subjects

+(Please, specify the time limits for every category, if applicable)

 See point 8 above.

 14/ HISTORICAL, STATISTICAL OR SCIENTIFIC PURPOSES